muppet9010/factorio-muppet-streamer/README.md

 - duration: DECIMAL - Mandatory: how many seconds the effect lasts on the player.
 - fireGap: INTEGER - Optional: how many ticks between each fire entity.
 Defaults to 6, which gives a constant fire line.
 - fireHeadStart: INTEGER - Optional: how many fire entities does the player have a head start on.
 Defaults to 3, which forces continuous running with default `fireGap`.
 - flameCount: INTEGER - Optional: how many flames each fire entity will have.
-More does greater damage and burns for longer (internal Factorio logic).
-Defaults to 30, which is above the minimum required to set a tree on fire (20).
-Max is 255, with greater than 50 seeming to have little impact.
+Generally the more flames the greater the damage, burn time (internal Factorio logic) and will make a slightly wider fire area.
+Values at the higher end seem to have a diminishing effect in-game.
+Default is 50 (intended for fire-flame), with the max of 250.
 - fireType: STRING - Optional: the name of the specific `fire` type entity you want to have.
 This is the internal name within Factorio.
 Defaults to the vanilla Factorio fire entity, `fire-flame`.

 #### Examples